theadewole/Data-Cleaning-and-Visualization-with-Python/README.md

 ## **5. Visualizations**
 The following were created to illustrate trends and insights:
 - **Histogram of Player Ratings**: Shows how overall ratings are distributed
+- **Barchart of Nationality**
-- **Barchart of Nationality**: Top 10 Nationalities Represented in FIFA 21
+    - Top 10 Nationalities Represented in FIFA 21
+    - Top Rated Players and their Club
 - **Wage vs. Overall Rating**: Scatter plot analyzing player salaries and performance

 ## **6. Conclusions & Findings**